coderdojo-japan/dojocon2023.coderdojo.jp/README.md

 <h3>💎 Libraries and Codes</h3>

 The libraries like [RubyGems](https://rubygems.org/) used in this website have their own licenses.
-Say, this website uses [Jekyll](https://jekyllrb.com/), created by [The Jekyll Team](https://jekyllrb.com/team/) licensed under [The MIT License](http://opensource.org/licenses/MIT).
+Say, this website uses [Jekyll](https://jekyllrb.com/), created by [The Jekyll Team](https://jekyllrb.com/team/) licensed under [The MIT License](https://github.com/coderdojo-japan/dojocon2021.coderdojo.jp/blob/main/LICENSE.md).
 Thanks for their great works to make this website published! 💖

-The source codes, such as HTML/CSS/JavaScript and Ruby codes not declared before, are published under **[The MIT License](https://opensource.org/licenses/MIT)**.
+The source codes, such as HTML/CSS/JavaScript and Ruby codes not declared before, are published under [The MIT License](https://github.com/coderdojo-japan/dojocon2021.coderdojo.jp/blob/main/LICENSE.md).
 Feel free to refer, copy, or share them.
 And contact us if you find something unclear.

 <hr>